JaredHeinrich/quoridor_ai/README.md

     Where the path specifys which file should be used to load the neural networks, and the lines specify in which line of the file the neural networks can be found.
 To let the AI make the next move press "Enter".
+    To run the executable, use the following command inside the crate directory:
+    ```bash
+    cargo run --release
+    ```